BRANCHlab/metasnf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Meta clustering with Similarity Network Fusion
+# metaSNF: Meta clustering with Similarity Network Fusion

 <!-- badges: start -->
 <!-- badges: end -->

 ## Brief Overview

-*metasnf* is a package that facilitates usage of the meta clustering paradigm described in ([Caruana et al. 2006](#ref-caruanaMeta2006)) with the similarity network fusion (SNF) data integration procedure developed in ([Wang et al. 2014](#ref-wangSimilarity2014)).
+metaSNF is an R package that facilitates usage of the meta clustering paradigm described in ([Caruana et al. 2006](#ref-caruanaMeta2006)) with the similarity network fusion (SNF) data integration procedure developed in ([Wang et al. 2014](#ref-wangSimilarity2014)).
 The package offers a